Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 25

-* You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the [Oasis](https://stardewvalleywiki.com/Oasis) today (so that you can have 3 crops of [Starfruit](https://stardewvalleywiki.com/Starfruit)).
-  * Deluxe Speed-Gro is only sold on Thursdays and you need it by Summer 1.
+* At 9 AM, go to Clint, retrieve the [Copper Hoe](https://stardewvalleywiki.com/Hoes), and upgrade to the [Steel Hoe](https://stardewvalleywiki.com/Hoes) (5,000g).
 * Plan out how many Starfruit Seeds that you will be planting on Summer 1.
 This will depend on how well your run is going.
 Make sure to account for the money gained from around 3 more Skull Cavern runs.
 (It won't be 4 because you need to spend at least 1 day preparing the farm.)
-You should aim for around 500-600; buy that much Deluxe Speed-Gro today.
+You should aim for around 500-600.
+* Go to the [Oasis](https://stardewvalleywiki.com/Oasis) and buy 1 [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) for every Starfruit Seed that you plan to purchase.
+(We need the Deluxe Speed-Gro so that we can get 3 Starfruit harvests instead of 2.)
+  * The Oasis only sells Deluxe Speed-Gro on Thursdays and we need it by Summer 1.
 * Spend the rest of your money on Starfruit Seeds so that you can pass out without penalty.
 (You will buy the rest of the Starfruit Seeds on Summer 1.)

+### Spring 27

+* Harvest the second batch of Kale.
+(This should get you to farming level 6.)
+* At 9 AM, go to Clint and retrieve the [Steel Hoe](https://stardewvalleywiki.com/Hoes).

 ### Spring 28

 * Check the Queen of Sauce for the [Omelet](https://stardewvalleywiki.com/Omelet) recipie.
 * Ship as many items as possible.
 (We want as much gold for tomorrow as possible.)
-* At this point, you should have all of your Quality Sprinklers set up with Parsnip Seeds planted (as a "linger" crop).
+* Craft + place Quality Sprinklers.
+* Plant Parsnip Seeds (as a "linger" crop) if you haven't already done so earlier on in the season.
   * Do not use Deluxe Speed-Gro on the Parsnip Seeds, as it will not carry over to Summer 1.
-* If the farm is already set up and good to go, then you should spend the entire day in the Skull Cavern.
+* If you finish before noon, then you can spend the rest of the day in the Skull Cavern.

 ### Summer 1